georgalis/pub/know/ProOps/README.md

 Each phase orients the next with inputs.
 Direction is taken from the prior phase and calibration is from the phase two steps away.
 The phases are Risk analysis, Design plan, Execution implementation and Check quality.
-The following handoffs characterize the feed forward loop cycle.
+The following handoffs characterize the loop cycle.

 * Executions     are evaluated by quality checks which indicate if the design plan    addresses the risks analysis.
 * Quality checks are evaluated by risk analysis  which indicate if the executions     addresses the design plan.